Hyundai Santa Fe review & buyer's guide

 They all add up though, and gestalt theory is in play.
 The totality of the new Santa Fe is greater than the sum of those individual improvements.

-The headlines are: new eight-speed transmission and a big safety upgrade across the range.
+The headlines are: new eight-speed transmission and a big safety upgrade across the range - especially in the cheaper models in the range.

 Fuel consumption and CO2 are down about four per cent, and interior space is up.
 The wheelbase is 65mm longer - and that translates directly into cabin space.
 Not a huge improvement dimensionally - but better.